 Founded in 1963, Oxfam Canada (OXC) is an affiliate of Oxfam Confederation, an international charity based in Oxford, UK.
 It works with over 100 partners in local communities to tackle the root causes of poverty and inequality in the Americas, Africa and Asia.
 OXC believes that ending global poverty begins with promoting women's rights and that three key actions must be taken: humanitarian response, long-term development and advocating for social change.
-The charity spent $15.4m on international programs in F2016, making up 89% of program costs.
-OXC raises funds in Canada and sends money to programs in the Americas, Africa and Asia.
+The charity spent $16.0m on international programs and program management in F2016, making up 92% of program costs.
 The charity’s work includes emergency response and tackling long-term problems with education, health, poverty, gender inequality, and water.
 In F2017, Oxfam responded to 31 emergencies worldwide, providing life-saving assistance to 8.6 million people.
 OXC also campaigns to raise public awareness of causes of poverty and encourages people to act.
 The charity spent $1.3m on education and public affairs programming in Canada in F2016, making up 7% of program costs.

 Syria Refugee Crisis: OXC estimates that in Syria, 13.5 million people are in urgent humanitarian need, 7 million people do not have enough food and 60% of the population needs healthcare.
 OXC has assisted 2 million people with clean drinking water, vouchers for hygiene supplies, as well as cash and other necessities like blankets and stoves for the winter months.

 Yemen Crisis Work: OXC has worked in Yemen, the poorest country in the Middle East, for over 30 years, with the goal of improving water and sanitation services as well as the livelihoods of poor people.
 Since 2011, OXC has helped nearly 600,000 people affected by the crisis.
 Since 2012, Oxfam restored water systems in 41 rural communities in western Yemen, providing more than 125,000 vulnerable people with safe drinking water.